jbqneto/crypto-game-fall/README.md

 ---

+## 🖥️ Development

+Back-end: Java + Springboot + Websocket
+Front-end: React + Crypto wallet connect on EVM (wagmi + viem)

+The idea of this project is to play arround a little bit with game development aside with crypto, with the main focus on the backend and real time communication, while the front-end will done in pair programming with Chat-GPT to make things faster for me and because I lack experience on the front-end.

+v1 - Something playable on the front-end v2 - Front-end + backend with basic features
+v3 - backend features improvement
+v4 - front-end improvement
+v5 - front-end code refactor (right now is basically GPT code with some review from my side)

+---

 ## 🕹️ Game Concept

 CryptoFall Arena is a **competitive click game** where items fall from the top of the screen and the player must click them before they hit the ground.